UCCE Master Gardener Training

 - Attend our Master Gardener orientation meeting to learn about the Master Gardener Program, our community involvement, and your participation requirements.
 The Orientation Meeting:

-- Complete and submit the online application due Sunday, November 11, 2018.
+- Complete and submit the online application due date to be announced.

 What We'll Do